asimihsan/notes/[frwk] ios_notes.md

 -	Container view controllers manage other view controllers.
 - Can temporarily _present_ another view controller; this brings its view on screen and when its dismissed it tells the calling view controller the result.
 (Reminiscent of Android ActivityWithResult).
 - Storyboards link user interface elements into an app interface.
 Storyboards hold preconfigured instances of view controllers and their associated objects.
+- p17, fig 1-5: view controller classes in UIKit, look for subclasses of `UIViewController`.

+- _Content View Controllers_ display content.
+	-	1:1 between views and parent view controllers.
+	-	Content view controller only shows one screen.
+	- _Table View Controllers_, i.e. `UITableViewController`.
+Tabular.
+You can subclass.

+- _Container View Controllers_ can combine together, hierarchies of view controllers.
+	- _Navigation Controller_: `UINavigationController`, stack-based navigation with nav bar.
+	- _Tab Bar Controller_: `UITabBarController`.
+2+ modes of operation.
+	- _Split View Controller_: `UISplitViewController`.
+Master-detail. iPad only.
+	- _Page View Controller_: page layout, discrete pages like a book.
+Lazy loading.

+-	p25: to display a view controller must be associated with window, by:
+	-	making it the window's root view controller.
+	-	child of a container view controller.
+	-	show it in a popover controller.
+	-	present it from another view controller (segue).
+When presenting can determine how much screen is used, called _presentation context_, default the whole window.
+Transient.

+- p28: combination of views and view controllers establishes _responder chain_ for events.
+- p28: navigation controller children are siblings arranged in stack tab view controller children have no relationship.
+- p30: source view controller provide properties to destination view controllers. destination view controllers call delegates that implement the delegate's protocol to communicate back with source.

+- p37: when are view controllers instantiated by iOS:
+	-	if relationship is segue, destination view controller is intantiated when segue is triggered.
+	-	if relationship is container, child view controller instantiated when parent is instantiated.
+	-	if not destination or child never instantiated automatically, you must do so programmatically.
+- p37: label all segues with identifiers.
+- p37: can use multiple storyboards.
+- p38: programmatically trigger segues using source view controller's `performSegueWithIdentifier:sender:`.
+- p39: instantiating a storyboard's view controller programmatically.
+	-	obtain storyboard object, `UIStoryBoard`.
+	-	call storyboard object's `instantiateViewControllerWithIdentifier:` or `instantiateInitialViewController`.
+	-	configure new view controller by setting properties.
+	-	display new view controller.
+- p41: transitioning to a new storyboard requires a programmatic approach.
+- p42: how to display view conroller contents programmatically.
+- p47: designing your content view controller:
+	-	are you using a storyboard to implement it?
+	-	when is it instantiated?
+	-	what data does it show?
+	-	what tasks does it perform?
+	-	how is its view displayed onscreen?
+	-	how does it collaborate with other view controllers? contained? segues to/from?
+- p50: examples of common view controller designs.
+- p55: as you define your view controller you'll probably end up adding:
+	-	_declared properties_ pointing to the objects containing the data to be displayed in child views.
+	-	_public methods and properties_ to expose view controller's custom behavior to other view controllers.
+	-	_outlets_ pointing to views in hierarchy with which the view controller must interact.
+	-	_action methods_ that perform tasks associated with buttons and other child views.
+- important: define outlets and actions in nameless category, so that other view controllers don't depend on them, i.e.

+		@interface MyViewController ()
+		// outlets and actions here
+		@end

+		@implementation MyViewController
+		// implementation of privately declared category here.
+		@end

+- p56: when view controller loaded form storyboard it opens an archive.
+- p58, fig 4-1: loading a view into memory.
+- p60, fig 4-2: unloading a view from memory.
+- p62: creating a view programmatically. p63 => don't call `super` in `loadView:`.
+- p64, table 4-1: places to allocate and deallocate memory.
+- p66: gotchas for scrolling a view.
+- p68: how views get sized by view controller, reference _View Programming Guide for iOS_
+	-	view controller's view if resized.
+	-	view controller calls `viewWillLayoutSubviews`
+	-	view controller's view calls its `layoutSubviews` method.
+	-	view controller calls `viewDidLayoutSubviews`.
+- p70, fig 6-1: responder chain for view controllers.
+Reference: _Event Handling Guide for iOS_.
+- p78, fig 8-1: responding to the appearance of a view.
+- p79, fig 8-2: responding to the disappearance of a view.
+- p87: presenting a view controller programmatically.
+- p100: enabling edit mode in a view controller.
+-

 ### 07: Event Handling Guide for iOS